-

 3. Intrinsically safe housings:

-These housings are designed to prevent the passage of sparks or other sources of ignition
+These housings are designed to prevent the passage of sparks or other

-into the housing.
 They are typically used in areas where there is a risk of electrical sparks, such as grain silos and paper mills.

 4. Weatherproof housings: